What is thrombocythemia?

 Treatment generally is done to ease symptoms and reduce the risk of having blood clots.
 Treatment may include:

 - Low-dose aspirin.
-This treatment is for people who are at risk for clots.
+This medicine is used to help prevent blood clots.
+It is mostly for people who have a low risk for clots.

 - Chemotherapy.
-This treatment often may be given as a pill or injected, or both.
-Oral chemotherapy medicine called hydroxyurea or anagrelide may be given with an injected medicine called interferon alpha.
+This treatment often may be given as a pill or injected.
+The standard treatment is the oral chemotherapy medicine called hydroxyurea.
+Other medicines sometimes used include anagrelide or interferon alpha.

 - Plateletpheresis.
-This procedure removes platelets from your blood.
-It is rarely needed for this condition.
+This procedure quickly removes platelets from your blood.
+This procedure is mostly used for emergencies, such as a stroke.

 Living with thrombocythemia